Hosting learning applications and the web API

 In case there are updates to the web API component, you can do the following:

-• if there are changes in the static files, you should run make collectstatic before make sync and then run make copy_static on the server
+• If there are changes in the static files, you should run python src/manage.py collectstatic locally first.

-• if there are changes in the dependencies, you need to rebuild the container as decribed above under Initial deployment, point (3)
+If there are changes in the dependencies, you need to rebuild the container as decribed above under Initial deployment, point 4.

 (Optional) DB administration interface